mit-han-lab/6s965-fall2022/notes/lecture-10-armdave.md

 Aka Deep mutual learning

 The teacher model is not pre-trained.
-Rather, both models are training at the same time
+Rather, both models are trained at the same time

 For both teacher and student networks, we want to add a distillation objective that minimizes the output distribution of the other party